CapaFenLisesi/Intro-to-computer-science/README.md

   - computers are stupid, so they need exact instructions
   - helps improve the performance - competition!
 [Matrix multiplication algorithm](https://en.wikipedia.org/wiki/Matrix_multiplication_algorithm)

+### Excercise (15 mins)
+You are given an array of numbers: `[32, 16, 13, 9, 1, 99, 34, 64]`.
+In how many ways we can sort its elements?
+We are not interested here in using any programming language, just plain English.

 ### What are characteristics of a good algorithm?
   - efficient (speed and space)
   - correct